wltrimbl/UTK-MGRAST/lessons/API-Explorer.md

 This format is called JSON.
 You can read about it on [wikipedia](http://en.wikipedia.org/wiki/JSON).
 It is a reasonably common format for data of a wide variety of types, similar to XML or YAML.
-JSON can encode arrays (ordered lists that are accessed by element number) and ojbects (key-value pairs where the key is a string and the value can be a simple data type, an array, or an object.
+JSON can encode arrays (ordered lists that are accessed by element number) and objects (key-value pairs where the key is a string and the value can be a simple data type, an array, or an object.
 Note that this is a much more complex a format than fastq or csv.